isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 in the first place.

 Intrinsic proofs are desirable because they only require you to do the work once.
-Recall that when defining both `bst-insert` and `all-insert`, we essentially had to mirror the definition of `insert` modulo a few changes.
+Recall that when defining both `def:bst-insert` and `def:all-insert`, we essentially had to mirror the definition of `def:insert` modulo a few changes.
 It was quite a lot of work, and you can imagine that this effort would multiply substantially for each additional operations we'd like to define over BSTs.
 Extrinsic proofs make you shoulder this burden.